 Additional Excel Paste Special Options

-Apart from Paste and Operation option, there are two additional options in the Excel Paste Special dialogue box.
+Apart from the Paste and Operation option, there are two additional options in the Excel Paste Special dialog box.

 - Skip Blanks: This would skip copying and pasting the blanks.
-A practical use if this could be when you have data split into 2 columns and you want to combine it in a single column.
+A practical use of this could be when you have data split into two columns, and you want to combine it in a single column.
 Something as shown below: